-It's been a whole year since we were all subjected to the horrors of the qualifying format that nobody wanted.
+A throwback to when we were all subjected to the horrors of the qualifying format that nobody wanted

 After a bit of fiddling with the way qualifying worked in the mid-2000s, in 2006 it seemed that F1 had settled on a format that everyone liked.
 The three-part system has had a few subtle tweaks over the years but it’s remained largely the same, with lots of action and drama happening throughout the hour-long session.